CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 done
 ```
 Looping over arrays will work even if the individual elements contain whitespace or special characters
-in their names, which is safer than using a stream of text (which is split on whitespace when used in a
+in their names, which is safer than looping over plain text (which is split on whitespace when used in a
 loop).
 Unfortunately, it is not possible to return arrays from a function or program, so they're only
-really useful as local variables.
+really useful for local variables.

 ## Advanced use of find
 The `find` utility is very useful for searching through the file system, but it has many more uses than those outlined in our [introductory tutorial](/intro-linux/).
 For starters, `find` has multiple types of